broadinstitute/gnomad-browser/deploy/docs/NewDeployment.md

 To check if the operator is ready, run `kubectl -n elastic-system get statefulset.apps/elastic-operator`.

+Create an elasticsearch namespace, run `kubectl create namespace elasticsearch`

+Create a kubernetes service account to use for elasticsearch snapshotting, run: `kubectl -n elasticsearch create serviceaccount es-snaps`

-To create an Elasticsearch cluster, run `./deployctl elasticsearch apply`.
+To create an Elasticsearch cluster, run `./deployctl elasticsearch apply --namespace elasticsearch`.

 After creating the cluster, store the password in a secret so that Dataproc jobs can access it.